hoangnguyent/ibm-websphere-maven-sample/README.md

 If it doesn't, go into Maven root project and run again the command:
     mvn install

-5. The Maven plugin on the Eclipse may show error: "Plugin execution not covered by lifecycle configuration".
+5. The Maven plugin on the Eclipse may show error: "Plugin execution not covered by lifecycle configuration". <br>
 Just go to: Window > Preferences > Maven > Errors/Warnings > Plugin execution not covered by lifecycle configuration.
 Then change the value from "Error" to "Ignore".